Tjakka5/PonchoOS/README.md

 Run scripts/build.bat to build the project

-Run scripts/start.bat to build and run the project
+Run scripts/start.bat to run the built project